KittyMac/SOPedia/Resources/en.json/diplomacy_giftall_technology.md

+**Gift Technology?**
-Gift Technology?\n\nAllow this empire to pick from all of your technologies.
+Allow this empire to pick from all of your technologies.